-An email message will be sent to student employees each pay date notifying the employee to log into myGCC for their current pay stub.
-Once logged in, click the Financial Info Tab, click Payroll Information on the left side of the page to access the portlet.
+Payroll information is located on the Financial Info Tab in myGCC, click Payroll Information on the left side of the page to access the portlet.
 The employee will be able to view and print current as well as previous payroll information.
+W-2 Wage and Tax Statements are mailed to the home address in late January.